ebharucha/MMA_predictions/README.md

 ## Step 2
 #### If you want to get the latest fight data.
-#### Will take a while to run, sinec it gatehrs all data from the start.
-Have not tailored this to only update data since last collection.
+#### Will take a while to run, since it gathers rge  entire datset.
+Have not tailored  to only update data since last collection.
 Execute src/get_fight_data.py

 ## Step 3